 - 2 ounces cooked flaked whitefish

 - or 2 ounces cooked flaked salmon

 When the mixture has cooled a little, flour a baking board.
 Form the mixture into fishcake sized patties.
-This makes nine fairly large pieces.
+This makes nine fairly large pieces of savory pumpkin fritters.

 Coat each pumpkin patty in a layer of flour and heat some oil in a frying pan.
 Cook the fritters until golden brown.